13elf/network-defence-tools/arp-poisoning-detector/README.md

 Our defense tool simply looks at the arp entries by executing "arp -n" which displays all the entries saved in the host.
 Then, it looks for two different IP addresses with the same entry.
 That only happens when there's a man in the middle attack since the attacker replicates the MAC address of a legitiate host and makes it look like he has that MAC address too.
 When that happens, the tool gives you a notification indicating there's a man in the middle attack so you don't give away any sensitive information over an unencrypted protocol.

 # Where should I use it?
-This tool can be used in public networks and untrusted environments to prevent situations where you may reveal your confidential data without really encrypting it
+This tool can be used in public networks and untrusted environments to prevent situations where you may reveal your confidential data without encryption.